josh-collinsworth/joco-gridsome/src/posts/wordpress-child-theme-explanation.md

 A WordPress child theme is kind of like an add-on extension of the main theme.
 A child theme borrows everything it can from its parent theme, but exists independently apart from any files you want it to share.
 A WordPress child theme allows you to add files to supplement those of the parent theme, taking precedent over the parent's files without the risk of being overwritten.

+<Callout>A WordPress child theme is kind of like an add-on extension of the main theme.
+A child theme borrows everything it can from its parent theme, but exists independently apart from any files you want it to share.</Callout>

 To put it in simpler terms: any time WordPress needs a theme file (say, for example, header.php), it will look inside the child theme folder for the named file.
 If there _is_ a file by that name in the child theme's folder, it will use that file.
 But if not, it will look for a file by that name in the _parent theme's_ folder instead, and will borrow that file from its parent theme.

 This works perfectly for any file in the [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), but you might be wondering: what about my CSS?